Who Are We?

 What makes Hope Seeds different from other agricultural ministries or projects (ie: ECHO, Heifer Project, etc…)?

 We collaborate with several other agricultural ministry projects but what sets Hope Seeds apart from them is our seed industry knowledge and distribution of our product primarily through Christian ministry outreach projects.
+Also, our primary goal is to share Christ through our agriculture ministry.
+Some of our partners concentrate on underutilized edible plant verities by sending trial packets of seed, we concentrate on more commonly used vegetable verities with the purpose of providing enough seed for a family for one year.
+The seed we send is also open pollinated so the seeds can be saved.
 We love to help and be involved in sharing the Gospel message with every shipment.

 What does Hope Seeds teach about commercial farming practices as compared to organic farming techniques?